 A feat is frequently performed by the Nepaulese by cutting off a buffalo's head at one blow of a sabre or tulwal.
-The blade of this weapon is peculiar, being concave, and the extremity is far heavier than the hilt; the animal's neck is tied down to a post, so as to produce a tension on the muscles, without which, the blow, however great, would have a comparatively small effect.
+The blade of this weapon is peculiar, being concave, and the extremity is far heavier than the hilt; the animal's neck is tied down to a post, so as to produce a tension on the muscles, without which the blow, however great, would have a comparatively small effect.

-The accounts of this feat always appeared very marvellous to my mind, until I one day unintentionally performed something similar on a small scale with the hunting knife.
+The accounts of this feat always appeared very marvelous to my mind, until I one day unintentionally performed something similar on a small scale with the hunting-knife.

-I was out hunting in the Elk Plains, and having drawn several jungles blank, I ascended the mountains which wall in the western side of the patinas (grass plains) making sure of finding an elk near the summit.
+I was out hunting in the Elk Plains, and having drawn several jungles blank, I ascended the mountains which wall in the western side of the patinas (grassplains), making sure of finding an elk near the summit.
 It was a lovely day, perfectly calm and cloudless; in which weather the elk, especially the large bucks, are in the habit of lying high up the mountains.

-I had nine couple of hounds out, among which were some splendid seizers, 'Bertram,' 'Killbuck,' 'Hecate,' 'Bran,' 'Lucifer,' and 'Lena,' the first three being the progeny of the departed hero, old 'Smut,' who had been killed by a boar a short time before.
-They were then just twelve months old, and 'Bertram' stood twenty-eight and a half inches high at the shoulder.
-To him his sire's valour had descended untarnished, and for a dog of his young age, he was the most courageous that I have ever seen.
-In appearance he was a tall Manilla bloodhound, with the strength of a young lion; very affectionate in disposition, and a general favourite, having won golden opinions in every contest.
-Whenever a big buck was at bay, and punishing the leading hounds, he was the first to get his hold; no matter how great the danger, he never waited, but recklessly dashed in.
-'There goes Bertram!
+I had nine couple of hounds out, among which were some splendid seizers, "Bertram," "Killbuck," "Hecate," "Bran," "Lucifer" and "Lena," the first three being the progeny of the departed hero, old "Smut," who had been killed by a boar a short time before.
+They were then just twelve months old, and "Bertram" stood twenty-eight and a half inches high at the shoulder.
+To him his sire's valor had descended untarnished, and for a dog of his young age he was the most courageous that I have ever seen.
+In appearance he was a tall Manilla bloodhound, with the strength of a young lion; very affectionate in disposition, and a general favorite, having won golden opinions in every contest.
+Whenever a big buck was at bay, and punishing the leading hounds, he was ever the first to get his hold; no matter how great the danger, he never waited but recklessly dashed in.
+"There goes Bertram!
 Look at Bertram!
-Well done, Bertram!'-were the constant exclamations of a crowd of excited spectators when a powerful buck was brought to bay.
-He was a wonderful dog, but I prophesied an early grave for him, as no hound in the world could long escape death that rushed so recklessly upon his dangerous game.1 His sister, 'Hecate,' was more careful, and she is alive at this moment, and a capital seizer of great strength, combined with speed, having derived the latter from her dam, 'Lena,' an Australian greyhound, than whom a better or truer bitch never lived.
-'Old Bran,' and his beautiful son, 'Lucifer,' were fine specimens of greyhound and deerhound, and as good as gold.
+Well done, Bertram!" were the constant exclamations of a crowd of excited spectators when a powerful buck was brought to bay.
+He was a wonderful dog, but I prophesied an early grave for him, as no dog in the world could long escape death who rushed so recklessly upon his dangerous game.
+His sister, "Hecate," was more careful, and she is alive at this moment, and a capital seizer of great strength combined with speed, having derived the latter from her dam, "Lena," an Australian greyhound, than whom a better or truer bitch never lived.
+"Old Bran," and his beautiful son "Lucifer," were fine specimens of grayhound and deerhound, and as good as gold.

-There was not a single elk track the whole of the way up the mountain, and upon arriving at the top, I gave up all hope of finding for that day, and I enjoyed the beautiful view over the vast valley of forest, which lay below, spangled with green plains, and bounded by the towering summit of Adam's Peak, at about twenty-five miles distance.
-The coffee estates of Dimboola lay far beneath upon the right, and the high mountains of Kirigallapotta, and Totapella bounded the view upon the left.
+There was not a single elk track the whole of the way up the mountain, and upon arriving at the top, I gave up all hope of finding for that day, and I enjoyed the beautiful view over the vast valley of forest which lay below, spangled with green plains, and bounded by the towering summit of Adam's Peak, at about twentyfive miles' distance.
+The coffee estates of Dimboola lay far beneath upon the right, and the high mountains of Kirigallapotta and Totapella bounded the view upon the left.